 GAS: status of the Gas Proxy Function

 B.3.3.
-Table 4 to 10 show the operational statuses for Regions Central and South Communications Hubs.
+Table 4 to 10 show the operational statuses for 2G/3G Central and South Communications Hubs.

-Table 4: Region Central and South Communcations Hub operational status table for Power State
+Table 4: 2G/3G Central and South Region Communcations Hub operational status table for Power State

 Power-on: power-on commences when Communications Hub is seated on an ICHIS compliant device or host and power is applied.